zishon89us/node-cheat/awsome/README.md

 *   A reusable JavaScript code is said to be a package.
 *   To install latest version of npm do:
     > npm install npm@latest -g
+*   Nowadays, RxJS is a new concept to handle asynchronous behavior.